pronovic/smartapp-sdk/docs/index.rst

 The SDK handles all the mechanics of the `webhook lifecycle interface <https://developer-preview.smartthings.com/docs/connected-serv ices/lifecycles/>`_ on your behalf.
 You just implement a single endpoint to accept the SmartApp webhook requests, and a single callba ck class where you define specialized behavior for the webhook events.
 A clean `attrs <https://www.attrs.org/en/stable/>`_ object interface is exposed for use by your callback.

+*Note: As of January 2025, I have migrated my home automation infrastructure from SmartThings to Home Assistant, so I no longer actively use this software.
+I will continue to maintain the library, keeping dependencies up-to-date and supporting new Python versions, etc.  Time permitting, I will also continue to accept GitHub issues for bug fixes and enhancement requests.
+If you submit an issue, please keep in mind that I no longer have a SmartThings environment to test with, so I will expect you to coordinate with me on testing before I release any changes.*

 Installation
 ------------